reecewdoyle/SENG1110_assignment_1/README.md

 Repo for assignment one so I can work in VSCode and document my progress with Github Commits.

 ## Program Structure Requirements
     - [ ] Implement a menu-driven console application (TIO)
     - [ ] Users can create and manage up to 3 projects.
     - [ ] Number of tasks allowed per project depends on the project type configured in the Project Class.
-- [ ] Must contain 3 classes.
-DONE
+    - [x] Must contain 3 classes.

 ### Task Class
 #### Attributes: